-A sort of Bill Bryson's "Notes from a Small Island," from a lovely Goathland Guest House instead!
-Here you'll find local information, news from the house, short tales and observations and anything else which springs to mind as I type.
+Welcome... to a sort of Bill Bryson's "Note's from a Small Island," from a lovely Goathland Guest House instead!
+Here you'll find local information, tips and 'what's on' information, plus anything else that springs to mind...

 You might like to know, for example, that if you've had a leisurely Saturday hopping on and off the NYM Steam Railway, eaten an ice-cream or two and whiled away an hour watching the sheep nibble their way up The Common, that you won't need to drive down to Whitby to enjoy fish and chips...
 Eskdale Fisheries in Sleights is a great spot, with picnic benches in the garden outside so you can enjoy fish and chips at their best - open, in paper, in the sunshine!